56 Companies That Pay College Tuition

 Eileen Fisher

-The American clothing company offers its employees an assortment of career benefits.
-One of them is its tuition assistance program, which covers the full costs for job-related certificates and college degrees.
+The American clothing company offers its employees an assortment of career benefits, including a tuition assistance program.
+It covers 100% of the cost of job-related certificates and college degrees.

 FedEx